A brief history of Fieldwork

 1980 - First Fieldwork focus group facility is established in Chicago, IL

-In 1980 Creative Research Associates, a marketing research firm in Chicago spawned by Saul Ben-Zeev, a pioneer in qualitative research, decided that it was time for focus group facilities to move out of suburban basements and into the world of business.
-That year they opened Chicagoland Field Services, the first of what was to become a premier chain of 16 focus group facilities scattered around the US: Fieldwork, Inc.
+In 1980, Creative Research Associates, a marketing research firm in Chicago spawned by Saul Ben-Zeev, a pioneer in qualitative research, decided that it was time for focus group facilities to move out of suburban basements and into the world of business.
+That year they opened Chicagoland Field Services, the first of what was to become a premier chain of 14 focus group facilities scattered around the US: Fieldwork, Inc.

-By today's standards that facility was modest, two suites with a small recruiting room and an even smaller office, but the concept was essentially complete – the hosting of qualitative research was no longer going to be a cottage industry – everything from recruiting to viewing, show and tell, documentation and ambiance was designed by seasoned moderators with a business purpose in mind and a commitment to using the best of modern technologies and procedures to arrive at a productive research experience.
+By today's standards that facility was modest, two suites with a small recruiting room and an even smaller office, but the concept was essentially complete.
+The hosting of qualitative research was no longer going to be a cottage industry.
+Everything from recruiting to viewing, show and tell, documentation and ambiance was designed by seasoned moderators with a business purpose in mind and a commitment to using the best of modern technologies and procedures to arrive at a productive research experience.

 Since 1980, Fieldwork has grown horizontally and vertically.
 Here are a few milestones:

 1980 – Chicagoland Field Services was opened on the north side of Chicago